da4asandbox/modules-css/historicizing-data/lesson-2.md

 1. The Transatlantic Slave Trade Database
 2. Daina Ramey Berry, *The Price for Their Pound of Flesh*

-### Introduction: Learning About Slavery
-Instructor: go over the following “big picture” of slavery and its history in the United States.
-System of “chattel” slavery developed in United States from 1700s through 1850s Slavery accelerated with rise of cotton as a global commodity from 1820s-1850s, as cotton exports (based on enslaved labor) became a major part of the American economy
-US Civil War fought 1861-1865 over the issue of slavery and its expansion Slavery officially abolished in 1865 with passage of 13th Amendment

 ## Activity: The Trans-Atlantic Slave Trade Database

-Today we're going to look at The Trans-Atlantic Slave Trade Database, a watershed digital project focused on the history of slavery and specifically the forced transportation of enslaved people out of Africa.
-You're going to practice the same approach you'll be taking when you complete your [Data Biography](module-2/data-biography) of a separate dataset.
+The Trans-Atlantic Slave Trade Database is a watershed digital project focused on the history of slavery and specifically the forced transportation of enslaved people out of Africa.
+To start, you're going to practice the same approach you'll be taking when you complete your [Data Biography](/assignment) of a separate dataset.

 In small groups, go to this starting page: [Trans-Atlantic Slave Trade - Understanding the Database](https://www.slavevoyages.org/voyage/about#methodology/introduction/0/en/).
-Set a timer for **15 minutes** and try to collectively find answers to the following questions about the dataset, writing notes for each question in a shared Google Doc.
+Set a timer for **8 minutes** and try to collectively find answers to the following questions about the dataset, writing notes for each question in a shared Google Doc.

 *Note: this database is part of the larger SlaveVoyages website.
 You are only answering questions for the "Trans-Atlantic Slave Trade" databse, but to answer them you will need to explore other parts of the website.*

 - **What** kind of information is contained in this database?
 - **Where** did the data come from?